DmitriySh/infra/README.md

 [HashiCorp Vagrant](https://www.vagrantup.com/intro/index.html) like as [HashiCorp Terraform](https://www.terraform.io/intro/index.html)
 is a tool for building and managing virtual machine environments but in a single workflow.
-`Terraform` saves local files in `.terraform` and `Vagrant` saves in `.vagrant`.
+[HashiCorp Terraform](https://www.terraform.io/intro/index.html) saves local files in `.terraform` and [HashiCorp Vagrant](https://www.vagrantup.com/intro/index.html) saves in `.vagrant`.

 1.1) Use [HashiCorp Vagrant](https://www.vagrantup.com/intro/index.html) and [Oracle VirtualBox](https://www.virtualbox.org)
 (or MWare, Amazon EC2, LXC и libvirt) to create 2 virtual machines with declarative definitions: `dbserver` and `appserver`
- - don't do this but if you want to create new `Vagrantfile` file or read more about configurations:
+ - don't do this but if you want to create new `Vagrantfile` or read more about configurations:
 ```bash
 ~/vagrant$ vagrant init
  ```